I couldn’t pass this one by when I saw it in our local used book store.

 Does the author really believe that women walk around naked and play with their nipples while waiting for a man like Howard to show up?

 Mal is described as a ponytail poet with a beard like Maynard G. Krebs and a pot belly.
 A beatnick Pan.
 Mal sleeps each night on a straw mat on the floor of of the dining room.
-He is unredeemable.
-In the end, Mal’s beard is removed by Howard’s lithe and loving wife, Enid, while he’s asleep.
+He is irredeemable.
+In the end, Mal’s beard is removed with scissors by Howard’s lithe and loving wife, Enid, while he’s asleep.

 His shearing is a punishment for his writing a book about Enid.
 He is using their swap as a way to see into the life of a mousy housewife.
 Her removal of Mal’s beard is Enid’s symbolic “other side,” the finale of her character’s arc.